Getting Started with AWS

 Si vous avez des questions ou des retours sur notre projet de traduction actuel, n'hésitez pas à nous contacter

 This guide provides an overview of the process for integrating an Amazon Web Services(AWS) account with Datadog using Datadog’s CloudFormation template.

 At a high level, this involves creating an IAM role and associated policy to enable Datadog’s AWS account to make API calls into your AWS account for collecting or pushing data.
 The template also deploys the Datadog Forwarder Lambda function for sending logs to Datadog.
 Using the CloudFormation template provides all the tools needed to send this data to your Datadog account, and Datadog maintains the CloudFormation template to provide the latest functionality.

 After the initial connection is established, you can enable individual AWS service integrations relevant to your AWS environment.
 With a single click, Datadog provisions the necessary resources in your AWS account and begins querying metrics and events for the services you use.
 For popular AWS services you are using, Datadog provisions out-of-the-box dashboards, providing immediate and customizable visibility.
-This guide demonstrates setting up the integration, sending logs from CloudTrail and the Forwarder Lambda function, and installing the Datadog Agent on an Amazon Linux EC2 instance.
+This guide demonstrates setting up the integration and installing the Datadog Agent on an Amazon Linux EC2 instance, as well as providing a broad overview of the integration’s capabilities.
 See the Enable integrations for individual AWS service section for a list of the available sub-integrations.